 You can pause the Uploadr at any time.
 This is especially useful if you're low on bandwidth, like when you're streaming HD video.
 Learn how to pause the Uploadr.

 Sign out of the Uploadr

 If you have multiple accounts, you can sign out of the Uploadr and log in with your other credentials anytime you want.
 Learn how to sign out.

 Troubleshooting issues with the Uploadr

-Getting a blank screen - As part of our transition off of Yahoo login, the Windows Uploadr will no longer redirect to Yahoo.
-If you see a blank page, please make sure you are using the latest version of the Uploadr by checking for auto-updates.
+As part of our transition off of Yahoo login, the Windows Uploadr will no longer redirect to Yahoo.
+If you see a blank page or a “Grass could be greener” page, please make sure you are using the latest version of the Uploadr by checking for auto-updates.
 You can also uninstall, re-download, and re-install the latest version.

 Login code is not appearing?
 If you have high contrast mode enabled on Windows 10, it’s possible the text has changed from black to white.
 Try highlighting the code boxes to see if the code has blended into the background.